 Competition for jobs in this sector is fierce and you will need work experience and a portfolio of your work to show employers.
 Undertaking work experience is invaluable in developing expertise and the all-important transferrable skills, which will help you demonstrate your motivation and commitment to this area of work.
 Employers also expect a good knowledge of design software, such as Quark, InDesign or Illustrator plus photo-editing software, including PhotoShop.
 Participating in relevant competitions and exhibitions can help you to promote yourself and build up your contacts.

 However, finding experience will take time and effort; employers receive many CVs every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
+You can find out more about how to create a targeted CV through the Careers and Employability Service website.

 The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Think about small and medium size companies as well as large organisations.

 It is also worth considering the voluntary sector for work experience.
-Purple Door offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
-Similarly you can access these opportunities through the paper-based bank located in the Purple Door careers centre.
+Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
+Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.

 If you wish to instigate voluntary work experience during the vacation periods please refer to ‘External sites’ on the voluntary work experience section on our website.